kbeckmann/game-and-watch-retro-go/README.md

 - Note that `game-and-watch-flashloader` must be placed in the same directory as `game-and-watch-retro-go`, e.g. `/home/user/projects/game-and-watch-flashloader` and `/home/user/projects/game-and-watch-retro-go`.
 - Place GB roms in `roms/gb/` and NES roms in `roms/nes`.
 - Run `python3 parse_roms.py` to import the roms to the project.
-- Build and program external and internal flash: `make -f Makefile.gb -j flash_all`
+- Build and program external and internal flash: `make -j flash_all`

 If you are a developer: